xavibenjamin/theboldreport.net/_drafts/review-sonos-play-1.md

 ## First Impressions
 - The speaker may be small, but it is loud.
 I was very surprised by the power of the small speaker.

-- The speaker weighs [insert weight here] which is very nice.
+- The speaker weighs 4.08 lbs[^1] which is very nice.
 I don't know about you, but their is something about weight that makes me feel the product is made well, and to last.

 - The design of the speaker is quite beautiful, and really blends in with any type of decor.